Felteng/f1-town-square/README.md

 **Update:**
 An authenticated user can edit and update their individual contributions to the site.
 - The live chat features no database model and the messages are therefore lost whenever the page is refreshed.
-This is to mimmick the experience of meeting and conversing with a group of individuals with the shared interest of F1 and racing in the real world.
+This is to mimic the experience of meeting and conversing with a group of individuals with the shared interest of F1 and racing in the real world.

 **Delete:**
 An authenticated user can delete any of their contributions made to the site.
 - The live chat features no database model and the messages are therefore lost whenever the page is refreshed.
-This is to mimmick the experience of meeting and conversing with a group of individuals with the shared interest of F1 and racing in the real world.
+This is to mimic the experience of meeting and conversing with a group of individuals with the shared interest of F1 and racing in the real world.

 ## Technologies Used